As a child, I desperately wanted to be respected and accepted that I would go out of my way to make friends.

 Additionally, I have even been referred to as “Robotic,” at times reminiscent of the fictional Mr. Spock of Star Trek.

-Interesting enough, I found such comments flattering.
+Interestingly enough, I found such comments flattering.
 But what happened to me as I grew older?
 And what happens to many strategic thinking introverts as they age?

 Many strategic thinking introverts become cold-hearted with age because their hypersensitivity needs protection from societal pains administered to them directly or indirectly.